fish-shell/fish-shell/sphinx_doc_src/cmds/return.rst

 ``return`` halts a currently running function.
 The exit status is set to ``STATUS`` if it is given.

-It is usually added inside of a conditional block such as an <a href="#if">if</a> statement or a <a href="#switch">switch</a> statement to conditionally stop the executing function and return to the caller, but it can also be used to specify the exit status of a function.
+It is usually added inside of a conditional block such as an :ref:`if <cmd-if>` statement or a :ref:`switch <cmd-switch>` statement to conditionally stop the executing function and return to the caller, but it can also be used to specify the exit status of a function.

 Example